indorphins/api/kube/README.md

       - [Prometheus](#prometheus)
       - [Grafana](#grafana)

-Kubernetes core functionality abstracts away provisioning of cloud virtualized resources and deployment of services.
-It is a fairly complex application built on top of Docker with a lot of new concepts you need to wrap your head around to ultimately get proficient, but this basic guide should be enough to get any developer going quickly.
+Kubernetes abstracts away provisioning of cloud virtualized resources and deployment of services.
+It is a fairly complex application built to orchestrate Docker containers and with a lot of new concepts you need to wrap your head around to ultimately get proficient, but this basic guide should be enough to get any developer going quickly.

 ## Setup